unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any), rare_

-When you roll a 20 on your attack roll with this magic weapon, your critical hit deals an extra 2d6 damage of the weapon’s type.
+When you roll a 20 on your attack roll with this tek weapon, your critical hit deals an extra 2d6 damage of the weapon’s type.

 ### Vorpal Sword

 _Weapon (any sword that deals slashing damage), legendary (requires attunement)_

-You gain a +3 bonus to attack and damage rolls made with this magic weapon.
+You gain a +3 bonus to attack and damage rolls made with this tek weapon.
 In addition, the weapon ignores resistance to slashing damage.

 When you attack a creature that has at least one head with this weapon and roll a 20 on the attack roll, you cut off one of the creature’s heads.
 The creature dies if it can’t survive without the lost head.
 A creature is immune to this effect if it is immune to slashing damage, doesn’t have or need a head, has legendary actions, or the GM decides that the creature is too big for its head to be cut off with this weapon.
 Such a creature instead takes an extra 6d8 slashing damage from the hit.